 Your patent needs to be understood by “one of ordinary skill in the art” like a regular computer programmer.
 You can’t leave out any crucial steps, components or functions of your idea as otherwise it won’t be understood.

 If you were to explain the idea to a friend, what would he/she want to know?
 What questions would be asked?
 These answers indicate important material.

-Similarly if you are whiteboarding your idea, which components do you need to include for the idea to be clear?
+Similarly, if you are whiteboarding your idea, which components do you need to include the idea to be clear?
 These components should also be included.

-Don’t make this crucial mistake for your patent
+Don’t make this crucial mistake of your patent

 While there aren’t any hard and fast rules about what you shouldn’t include, you do need to think about whether it is best to disclose specific algorithms or design short-cuts in your patent ? or whether they should stay secret.

 Don’t make the mistake of leaving them out if they are crucial to the function of your idea.
 Besides, designs change quickly, so important algorithmic details that you include now are likely to change as you improve your idea.